 Use a heart shape cookie cutter to make breakfast fun

-If you have fussy eaters, who curl their nose up every time you put a plate of eggs in front of them, things are going to change with this handy little egg hack.
+If you have fussy eaters, who curl their noses up every time you put a plate of eggs in front of them, things are going to change with this handy little egg hack.

 You can also do this same technique using bell pepper rings, onion rings, or any shaped item that’s food safe.